 Watch

 There is no perfect place in Edmonton to watch the lights.
 You can even see them over the city itself sometimes, but they will be faint due to the light pollution.
 For the best chance of seeing them, we recommend driving out of town to the quiet, dark countryside.
-Elk Island National Park, less than an hour’s drive from Edmonton and is a great place to
+Elk Island National Park, less than an hour’s drive from Edmonton and is a great place to view the lights.

 Stay